DiSC SC style graphic showing priorities: stability, support, accuracy

 However, this is only a starting place for the Everything DiSC profile.
 The assessment uses eight scales for much deeper insights.

-People with the SC style score highest on the SC/CS scale.
+People with the SC style score highest on the CS/SC scale.
 This scale measures a cautious, passive disposition using items such as, “I tend to be soft-spoken” and “I spend more time listening than talking.”
 Further, the responses of SC-style people show tendencies slightly more in line with the S style than the C style.
 S-style folks are often supportive and warm.
 People with C styles are probably orderly and precise.
 SC styles are a blend of the two, with a little more S in the mix.

 Think you have an SC style?